Love of Irish Culture and Landscape Shared by Preservationist Micheál Mac Gearailt

 Intermediaries are key - conversation starters.
 The inspirational adult figures in my life have all been these rural, local volunteers, who move mountains in the face of both small successes and endless frustrations, all in the name of connecting people.

-The Irish have a strong respect for local history.
+Irish culture has a strong respect for local history.
 My own group, Shannon Archaeological & Historical Society, have provided the same innovative, welcoming space in the name of coming together to celebrate the past.
 Right now we're working on a big project to map the fieldnames and minor placenames of the west - many of these are ancient, many are Irish Gaelic, and all have a story.
 We have the support of Dublin City University, the National Folklore Collection, and numerous community groups - this is typical of Ireland, where there isn't much of a power difference.
 The local reaches into the national, and the national reaches into the local.
 For that I'm grateful.

 This is why a process like Misneach is not only important - it's a lifeline, and a door between two separating worlds.
 It enables us young people to work our "social skills" while it allows older generations to understand this new language of technology - one which is constantly evolving.
 The discussions alone have lighted up my local landscape - the power to put faces and names onto places is not to be underestimated.